Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 ## Price Oracles

 **Uniswap V2 implements new functionality that enables highly decentralized and manipulation-resistant on-chain price feeds.** This is achieved by measuring prices when they are expensive to manipulate, and cleverly accumulating historical data.
-This allows external smart contracts to create gas-efficient, time-weighted averages of Uniswap prices across **any** time interval.
+This allows external smart contracts to create gas-efficient, time-weighted averages of Uniswap protocol prices across **any** time interval.

 **On-chain price feeds are a critical component for many decentralized financial applications** including those similar to derivatives, lending, margin trading, prediction markets and more.
 Despite [closely tracking the real-world price](https://arxiv.org/abs/1911.03380) most of the time, Uniswap V1 cannot be used safely as a price oracle because the price can move significantly in a short period of time.